 How to get there

 The Phra Khanong Museum is located on the 3nd floor of the chedi in Wat Thammongkol, Soi Punnawithi 20, Soi Sukhumvit 101, Sukhumvit Road.

-Take the Bangkok skytrain to E11 Punnawithi station.
+Take the Green Line (BTS Sky Train Sukhumvit Line) Sky Train to E11 Punnawithi Station.
 Get out at Exit 1 which is nearest to Soi Sukhmvit 101.